8th Infantry Division (United States): Combat chronicle

 During World War II, the 8th Infantry Division was sent to Europe to fight against the Axis.
-After training in Northern Ireland the 8th Infantry Division landed on Utah Beach, Normandy, 4 July 1944, and entered combat on 7 July.
-Shortly after its arrival, the division captured the French cities of Rennes and Brest.
-Fighting through the hedgerows, it crossed the Ay River, 26 July, pushed through Rennes, 8 August, and attacked Brest, France in September.
+After training in Northern Ireland, the division would begin its training for its eventual role in the Normandy Campaign.
+The 8th Infantry Division landed on Utah Beach, Normandy, 4 July 1944, and entered combat on 7 July.
+The Division would go into action in support of actions in the Battle of La Haye-du-Puits, with the Division relieving the 82nd Airborne Division and moving south east of La Haye Du Puits towards the village of Lessary.
+Fighting in brutal hedgerow fighting the 8th would suffer heavy losses.
+The division acting as the far left flank of Operation Cobra would cross the Ay River on July 26 and move southward down the Norman coast before eventually crossing into Brittany after the 4th Armored Division secured a crossing over the Selune River at Avranches.
+Shortly after crossing into Brittany, the division captured the French cities of Rennes and Brest. pushed through Rennes, 8 August, and attacked Brest, France in September.
 When U.S. Brigadier General Charles Canham, who was at the time the deputy commander of the 8th Infantry Division, arrived to accept the surrender of German troops in Brest, the commander of the Brest garrison, General Hermann-Bernhard Ramcke asked the lower-ranking man to show his credentials.
 Canham pointed to his nearby troops and said "These are my credentials".
 That phrase has since become the 8th Infantry Division's motto.